 First Day of Classes

 Students not in attendance the first class meeting of a course in a semester may be dropped from the course by the instructor.
 Faculty may submit names of those not in attendance to the Registrar and Academic Systems office through the first day email.
 This is optional, however, so students should not rely on a faculty member to drop them for nonattendance.
-If a student cannot attend the first day of class, the student should contact the instructor or the Dean of Students office.
+If a student cannot attend the first day of class, the student should contact the instructor or Student Affairs.
 Students are responsible for ensuring the accuracy of their schedule and may access the Garnet Gateway at any time to confirm their course schedule.
 If an incorrect course appears on the student’s schedule, the student corrects it either on the Garnet Gateway or, if needed, by coming to the Registrar and Academic Systems office for assistance.

 Help is available from the Registrar and Academic Systems Office